nertigel/py/README.md

 This script will log a users' ID & language and save it to a file named `users.txt` after they start the bot(`/start`), an array named `allowed_users` contains IDs of users who can use the `/announce` command, the `/announce` command will take an argument and iterate through the `users.txt` file and lastly it will send a message to all users that were in the file.

+### proxy_scrapper
+This script will gather proxies of your choice from github repos(will add more l8r) and save them to a .txt file(csv will be added l8r too).

 ###### by Nertigel